Yoav666s/dnd-wiki/collections/_classes/nornfeld/detective/regulator.md

 Starting at 13th level, when you successfully prevent the casting of a spell with your Spell Breaker feature, the target is also grappled.

 # Dispelling Routine
-Starting at 17th level, you have learned how to dispell the effects of certain spells.
-After 1 minute of preparations, you can make an Intelligence (Arcana) check (DC equal 15 plus the spell's level) to dispell a magical effect.
+Starting at 17th level, you have learned how to dispel the effects of certain spells.
+After 1 minute of preparations, you can make an Intelligence (Arcana) check (DC equal 15 plus the spell's level) to dispel a magical effect.
 On success, the effect ends.
-On failure, you can't attempt to dispell this effect again for 24 hours.
+On failure, you can't attempt to dispel this effect again for 24 hours.